Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): The selection should be an undoable action
 - MISSING FEATURE (Alban): Add a hourglass cursor when loading the images of one panel for the part library (mainly for Mono which is slow)
 - [target 1.8] BUG (Alban): The current selected tab of the Part Lib should be saved when exiting the application.
 When launching it is not always visible (need to scroll).
-- [target 1.8] BUG (Alban): Precision error during the computation of the size for parts with a Hull defined.
-The function sGetMinMaxAndSize should take int array because it is used on Hull which are defined in pixel (precision error created when computing the Size), mais attention il faut uniformizer avec le calcul automatique de la bounding box
 - [target 1.8] BUG (Alban): For some mice, the middle button doesn't work all the time.
 - [target 1.8] REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)
 - BUG (Alban): The drag and drop of file is not working under Mono 2.10